Logo Voyage

 • Co-op Food is northwest edge of Anstruther on St Andrews Road, open daily 7AM-10PM.

-• The Pop In is an antiques and art shop at 1 Backgate, Pittenweem KY10 2LG, open daily 11AM-5PM.
+• The Pop In is an antiques and art shop at 1 Backgate, Pittenweem KY10 2LG, open daily 11AM-4PM.

-• Bowhouse Market is off A917 west side of St Monans.
-Dates vary but it's usually the second weekend of the month 11AM-4PM.
+• Bowhouse Market is off A917 west side of St Monans, on the second full weekend of each month 11AM-4PM.

 • ENOS (East Neuk Open Studios) is a promotional event for local artists, you can visit the individual studios or their collected work at the Bowhouse near St Monans.
 The main event is the last two weekends in June, with a further show first weekend in Nov.